egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 tags: ["physics-of-software"]
 ---

 "Techincal debt" has been bothering me for a while.
-It's seems somehow a catchall for different design mistakes, code worsening over time and legacy code bases or you can take a loan that you need to repay later.
+It's seems somehow a catchall for different design mistakes, code worsening over time and legacy code bases and intentional design mistakes due to time constraints.
 You can take a look the list of causes in [Wikipedia](https://en.wikipedia.org/wiki/Technical_debt#Causes) if you don't believe me.
-Often it feels like it'the code is collecting dust when it's not being maintained.
+It makes feel like the code is collecting dust when it's not being maintained, but clearly that cannot be the correct since the code might be unchanged.

-Let's take FORTRAN as an example.
-There's still a lot of numerical code that was and is written with it.
-Let's say there's a piece of code that hasn't changed for 20 years, however, the "debt" of that code has risen.
-What is the "thing" that actually caused that difference?
+Let's take this piece of code from BOOK.
+It has bee unchanged since YEAR.
+Has the technical debt risen for this code?
+When we talk about things collecting dust, the book example would definitely have more chance being dusty than code stored digitally.
+However, most people wouldn't consider it technical debt, just old code.

 TODO: image of code

-On the other side, how do you measure technical debt, how large is the "interest" in a code-base?
-How much do I need to "pay" to pay it off?
-If I have plenty of "money", can I loan it to someone else?
+To push the metaphore to breaking, how do you measure technical debt and how large is the interest?
+How much code would I need to write to pay off all of the debt?
+If I have a lot of code, can I give a technical loan to other people?

-But I digress, I think this unclear "technical debt" has caused bad decisions in codebases and trying to fixing things that don't need fixing.
+But I digress, I think this unclear "technical debt" metaphor has caused bad decisions in codebases that don't need fixing -- and also the other way around, not understanding it caused people to overlook actual problems.

 Before we get to tackle "technical debt" we need to take a small detour.

 # Quality and Effort

-When we are talking about software quality we are often having several things in mind:
+First problem we need to tackle is "quality".
+When we are talking about code quality, we usually have the following things in mind:

-* Fit for purpose
+* Fit for purpose - whether and how well the code does, what it is supposed to do
-* Reliability
-* Security
+* Reliability - does it break on every tuesday between 1AM - 2AM
+* Security - can we access, modify or break information that isn't meant for us
-* Flexibility
+* Flexibility - how well can the code accomodate new needs
-* Efficiency
-* Maintainability

-Usually, when we think about "technical debt", it's mostly about maintainability.
-So what is maintainability?
+* Efficiency - how many trees we need to burn to run an operation
+* Maintainability - how many hours and lines of code we need to modify to add, fix or remove a feature

+When we talk about "technical debt", usually, we are concerned about maintainabilty.
+There definitely are hints of the other aspect in there as well, however maintainability does seem to be dominant.

-One way to look at is to consider the "effort needed to make a change".
-There are many places where we need to put in this effort.
+One way to summarize "maintainability" is to treat it as "effort needed to make a change".
+We can dissect this effort into several pieces -- or in other words, places where we use up our energy:

-There's **effort in code** modification.
-Specifically dealing with
+The most obvious part is *effort in code modification*.
+We can modify many different aspects of the code:

-* types, structs, variables, methods
+* types, structs, variables, methods - the usual langugage primitives
-* packages
-* tests
-* modules
+* packages, modules - the grouping and organization of code
-* documentation
-* tooling
+* tests - things that verify that the code works
+* frontend, ux - how things look and how you interact with the system
+* documentation - things that describe what the code or program does
+* tooling, databases - changes to programs that the code needs to interact
-* build system
+* makefiles, build system - changes in how we run, build the code
-* etc.

-There's also **effort in understanding**:
+By no means is that list exhaustive.
+The less obvious part in effort is *effort in understanding*.
+The understanding here doesn't necessarily mean just understanding, but also clarifying and modifying things that help understanding.
+We can dissect it into:

-* code structure
+* code structure - how clear is how things interact and how things are connected
-* mental model
+* mental model - how we think about the problem and how it relates to the product
-* product
+* product - how should the product work
-* business value
+* business value - how does the product give value to its users
-* etc.

-Of course, usually, you are not building a project alone, so there's also **effort in communication**.
-There's communication with:
+The third major category is about people.
+Rarely you are building a product alone.
+Even if you are the solo coder and owner of the company, you probably still need to communicate with your users.
+So, there's *effort in communication*:

-* other developers
+* other developers - asking for help, discussing code design
-* code reviewers
+* code reviewers - giving and getting feedback on things that can be improved
-* product owners
+* product owners - discussing how the product should work
-* end-users
-* etc.
+* end-users - understanding their needs and where they would get most value

-Obviously we could dive deeper, but the main point is that the effort is not one dimensional and involves a lot of human factors beside "typing code".
+Obviously we could dive deeper, but the main point is that *effort* is not one dimensional and involves a lot of human factors beside "typing code".

 # Change in effort